Flight or Aerial Adaptation in Birds

 - The surface area of wings increased by the development of elongated flight feathers, the remiges.

-- The particular shape of the wings, with a thick strong leading-edge, convex upper surface, and concave lower surface causes a reduction in air pressure above and increase below, with minimum turbulence behind.
+- The particular shape of the wings, with a thick strong leading-edge, convex upper surface, and concave lower surface causes a reduction in air pressure above and an increase below, with minimum turbulence behind.
 It helps birds in driving forwards and upwards during flight.

 Mobility in the neck and head: